 MULTIPLE SCLEROSIS

-by Lawrence Wilson, MD
+by Dr. Lawrence Wilson

 Multiple sclerosis or MS is considered a progressive, degenerative disease of the nervous system that is quite common, especially in the northern, colder latitudes such as in Canada and the Northern USA and Northern Europe.
 Women are affected more than men, and many who are affected are young adults.
 Those affected are often very intelligent people who have a strong mental intensity about them.
-Most are quite sensitive to heat, which tends to make them feel weaker.

-CAUSES FOR MS
+CAUSES OF MS

 An infection would explain why the disease flares up at times, and then goes into remission, at other times.
-If the cause were purely toxic metals, this would not likely occur, as these do not come and go so easily.
+If the cause were purely toxic metals, this would not likely occur, as these do not come and go very easily.

-Other possible contributing causes in some cases may be other toxic metals such as manganese, aluminum, nickel or perhaps iron or aluminum toxicity.
-Any of these can accumulate in the brain and affect delicate structures in the brain and other parts of the central nervous system.
 In a few cases, gluten sensitivity and vitamin D deficiency may play a role, according to some researchers.
 Going off all gluten-containing foods is often very helpful, for example.
 Some MS clients are also very sensitive to casein and dairy products, and feel much better off them all, even raw dairy products.

 CORRECTION OF MS

-Over the past 30 years, I have worked with a number of MS cases using nutritional balancing science.
-My experience is that early cases respond excellently to nutritional balancing methods of correction.
-Longstanding cases in which a person is in a wheelchair, for example, may not do as well, probably because the vitality of the body is lower and so there is less energy with which to respond to the nutritional balancing program.
+Later stage cases in which a person is in a wheelchair, for example, may not do as well, probably because the vitality of the body is lower and so there is less energy with which to respond to the nutritional balancing program.

 SYMPATHETIC DOMINANCE AND MS